What is My Homepage?

 Click the top of the section to see all your To-Dos.

-You can click into any item to be taken to the page where you can complete the register, resolve the incident or accept the cover request.
+You can click any item to be taken to the page where you can resolve the to-do item.

 Here you’ll see notifications of any birthdays, pinned notes, safeguarding notes (if you have the permission to view safeguarding notes) and detentions issued for your students, with the newest alert at the top.
 You can’t create your own student alerts as they are automatically generated.